GSA-TTS/identity-handbook/_articles/onboarding.md

   - Sprint ceremonies
   - All-hands / Demo-day
   - Retros / IRLs
-- Help your buddy double check that they are on the correct Performance Plan in HRLinks
+- Help your buddy double check that they have a Performance Plan in HRLinks

 ## For UX team members